South Africa’s water governance hydraulic mission (1912–2008) in a WEF-Nexus context

 Irrigation, pact and fusion: Traces of adaptive governance

-Johann W.N.
-Tempelhoff
+Johann WN Tempelhoff

 • Chapter 4